-The quality assessment is made on the basis of full text papers.
-To assess the paper's completeness and relevance, each QA has only two answers, "Yes" or "No".
-If the answer is "No" to any one of the quality assessment questions, the paper is excluded.
-As a result, 169 papers were excluded, and 8 eligible papers were selected.
-The results of the QA of the papers are presented in Table 2.
+The above quality assessment criteria were applied to the full texts of 221 papers.
+To assess the paper's completeness and relevance, each QA had only two possible answers, "Yes" or "No." If the answer is "No" to any one of the quality assessments questions, the paper is excluded.